What's your project?

 5 Quick Ways to Create Bathroom Space

-Related Content
+Related Articles

-Find Top-Rated Professionals
+• Find Top-Rated Pros

 You've probably noticed the latest trend in remodeling: transform your bathroom into a resort, a spa, a personal retreat.
 What was once just a practical space in the house has now become a place of relaxation and leisure.
-It's true: renovating your bathroom will make you want to spend more time there, but on a more pragmatic note, it will also help your home's resale value.
+It's true, renovating your bathroom will make you want to spend more time there, but on a more pragmatic note, it will also help your home's resale value.
 But what if you have a small bathroom?
 How can you turn a tiny enclosed area into an open-air sanctuary, and how can you do it under an even smaller budget?
 Well, here are a few quick tips that will help trick the eye:

 1. Light and Mirrors

 Like a magic trick, a great way to make small area look large is to simply create the illusion of space.
 Remove hanging light fixtures and install recessed lighting or wall sconces.
-Install glass that faces each other to create a hall-of-mirrors effect.
+Install mirrors that face each other to create a hall-of-mirrors effect.
 By bouncing the light and images around a room, your bathroom will grow in size and give the impression of space without removing any walls.

 2. Look!
 Up in the Sky!